How Does Blogging Help SEO? [& How to Do It Right]

 One of the most important factors in SEO is the quality and quantity of backlinks pointing to your site.
 Blogging can help you attract more backlinks by creating valuable, shareable content that other websites will want to link to.
 This, in turn, can help boost your search engine rankings and drive more traffic to your site.

 Blogging is the Key to User-Friendly SEO

-The trick to this, though, is ensuring you don’t create duplicate content in the process.
+The trick to this is ensuring you don’t create duplicate content in the process.
 So, you have to get creative.
-Blogs give you the opportunity to cover all things pertaining to your products and services (experts advise: Don’t cover anything NOT pertaining to your products and services).
-You can answer frequently asked questions, cover related topics or elaborate on products and services in ways you just can’t on a basic web page.
-The opportunities abound.
+Blogs give you the opportunity to cover all things pertaining to your products and services.
+You can answer frequently asked questions, and cover related topics or elaborate on products and services in ways you just can’t on a basic web page.